touilleMan/godot-python/README.md

 Overview
 --------

-The goal of this project is to provide Python language as scripting module for [Godot](http://godotengine.org) game engine.
+The goal of this project is to provide Python language support as a scripting module for [Godot](http://godotengine.org) game engine.